dlzhry2/immunisation-fhir-api/README.md

 This will set up for both the root and `backend`.

-Rename `.env.default` to `.env` or merge it with your existing file.
+Copy `.env.default` to `.env` or merge it with your existing file.
-Rename `.envrc.default` to `.envrc` or merge it with your existing file.
+Copy `.envrc.default` to `.envrc` or merge it with your existing file.

 These are kept separate so other tools can use `.env` if wanted.